-All governors and trustees will have an enhanced DBS check without barred list information.
-A barred list check will be completed if a governor is in regulated activity.
-All governors will have also have a Section 128 check.
+All trustees will have an enhanced DBS check without barred list information.
+A barred list check will be completed if a trustee is in regulated activity.
+All trustees will have also have a Section 128 check.

 Contractors

 We will ensure that any contractor whose work provides them with the opportunity for contact with children will have the appropriate checks.
 Those contractors engaging in regulated activity will have an enhanced DBS check including barred list information.